State that the direction of a magnetic field at a point is the direction of the force on the N pole of a magnet at that point

 Defining the Direction of a Magnetic Field

-When a small test magnet is placed in a magnetic field, the north pole of the test magnet experiences a force.
-The direction of that force is taken as the direction of the magnetic field at that location.
+Place a small test magnet (or a compass needle) at the point of interest.
+The direction in which the north pole of the test magnet is forced is taken as the direction of the magnetic field B at that location.

-1. Place a bar magnet on a flat surface so that its poles are clearly marked.
+1. Place a bar magnet on a flat surface with its poles clearly marked.

-3. Observe the direction in which the north pole of the compass needle points.
+3. Observe the direction in which the north end of the compass needle points.

-4. The line drawn from the compass to the magnet shows the direction of the magnetic field at the compass’s position.
+4. Draw an arrow from the compass toward the magnet; this arrow represents the direction of the magnetic field at the compass’s location.

-Suggested diagram: A bar magnet with field lines drawn, a compass placed near the north pole, and an arrow indicating the direction of the magnetic field at the compass location.
+Suggested diagram: a bar magnet with field lines drawn, a compass placed near the north pole, and an arrow indicating the direction of the magnetic field at the compass’s position.

-The magnetic field strength is often denoted by \$B\$ and measured in tesla (T).
-The force \$F\$ on a magnetic pole of strength \$m\$ (in weber, Wb) placed in a magnetic field \$B\$ is given by
+The magnetic flux density (magnetic field strength) is denoted by \$B\$ and measured in tesla (T).
+The force \$F\$ on a magnetic pole of strength \$m\$ (in weber, Wb) placed in a magnetic field \$B\$ is

 \$F = mB\$

-\$B\$Magnetic flux density (magnetic field strength)tesla (T)Direction defined by force on a north pole
+\$B\$Magnetic flux density (magnetic field strength)tesla (T)Direction defined by the force on a north pole

 \$F\$Force on a magnetic polenewton (N)Parallel to \$B\$ for a north pole